argilla-io/argilla/docs/tutorials/active-learning.md

 # <span class="tuto-section-4"></span>Active Learning

-See how you can create Active Learning workflows with Rubrix.
+These tutorials show you how to create Active Learning workflows with Rubrix.

 ````{grid} 1 1 2 2
 :class-container: tuto-section-4